Why are homes a concern?

 Older homes may have been painted with lead paint, which can cause childhood lead poisoning.
 Asbestos is a cancer-causing insulation and fireproofing material that may also be found in older homes.
 Before asbestos was banned in 1989, it was used in roofing shingles, electrical and plumbing insulation, furnace coverings, and ceiling and floor tiles.

 Poor indoor air quality and mold in a home can cause allergies and respiratory illnesses, including asthma.
 Second-hand tobacco smoke can cause cancer.
 The burning of oil, natural gas, kerosene, or other fuels can release combustion contaminants, including poisonous carbon monoxide.
-Radon is a cancer-causing radioactive gas that forms naturally in rocks and soil, and can enter a home through cracks in the home’s foundation.
+Radon is a cancer-causing radioactive gas that forms naturally in rocks and soil and can enter a home through cracks in the home’s foundation.
 Radon is colorless and odorless, but can contaminate the air.

 Home construction, roofing, and insulation materials may contain chemicals that can cause harmful health effects.
 Some common household and garage products can cause human health problems if used improperly, used in excessive amounts, or inhaled excessively.
 These products include consumer products such as antifreeze, batteries, bleach, cleaning products, disinfectants, drain cleaner, dry-cleaned clothing, glue, hair coloring, mildew remover, mothballs, nail polish and polish remover, paint, paint thinner, paint and varnish remover, pharmaceuticals, and shoe polish.
-Other potentially harmful household products include diesel fuel, fertilizer, gasoline, insecticides, motor oil, pool chemicals, septic tank cleaner, and wood preservatives.
+Potentially harmful household products include diesel fuel, fertilizer, gasoline, insecticides, motor oil, pool chemicals, septic tank cleaner, and wood preservatives.

 Other health and safety threats in homes include fire, injuries, and insect or animal bites.